 By ‘appropriate’ we mean that the motorcycle and the manner in which you operate it must fall within your licencing conditions; for example, if you want to ride a 600cc motorbike then you must be licensed to do so in Australia as well as in the country where you’re riding.
+If you don't have a valid licence, you're riding illegally and are therefore not covered.
+So always be sure to check with the consulate of the country you are travelling to before you go to confirm licensing requirements.

 Motorcycles may seem like an easy option, especially in SE Asia where everyone seems to ride one.
 However, greater caution should be used as you will be trying to negotiate your way through overcrowded roads that aren’t well maintained.
 This can be daunting for the experienced motorcycle rider and dangerous for a novice.